ryjm/nyums/events.markdown

 ---

 -------------------------------------------------------------------------------
+# February 6th, 2014 #

+We hope that you all had a great start to new year!
+Our first meeting of the semester will be this Thursday at 6pm.

+* When: Thursday, February 6th @ 6pm!

+* Where: WWH 13th floor room 1314

+* What: Welcome Back Meeting.
+Newcomers always welcome!!

+# November 13th, 2013 #

+Tonight we will have Professor Stepp come talk about the Mathematics Association of America and student chapters.
+Did you know that as a member you can get discounts on MAA publications, early information about activities for students at section and national meetings.
+If you would like to learn more visit: http://www.maa.org/community/student-chapters, and--better yet--come to tonight's meeting!
+As always there will be food.
+We hope to see you there!

+* When: Wednesday, November 13th @ 5:30pm

+* Where: Warren Weaver Hall room 1314

+* What: MAA info with Professor Stepp

+# November 6th, 2013 #

+Registration is coming up soon, and with so many courses to choose from, how will you ever decide which to register for?
+This Wednesday we will have a joint meeting with AWM to help you with this decision.
+As always there will be food.
+We hope to see you there!

+* When: Wednesday, November 6th @ 5:30pm

+* Where: Warren Weaver Hall room 1314

+* What: Registration Advising

+# October 30th, 2013 #

+Professor Cappell will be giving a talk on manifolds (see abstract below).
+As always, there will be food.
+We hope to see you there!

+We will informally introduce the notion of an n-dimensional manifold and discuss its utility in math, physics, economics, etc. We will explain how they're envisioned and studied.
+Some examples of some key problems about manifolds and their history will be discussed.
+(Questions and interruptions are welcome.)

+* When: Wednesday, October 30th @ 7pm

+* Where: Warren Weaver Hall room 317

+* What: An introduction to manifolds in all their dimensions

+# October 23rd, 2013 #

+Midterms got you down?
+We will be having a midterm study session this Wednesday.
+Come prepared with questions and study materials.
+There will be food!

+* When: Wednesday, October 23rd @ 5:30pm
+* Where: Warren Weaver Hall room 1314
+* What: Midterm study session

+# October 16th, 2013
+No meeting this week!

+# October 9th, 2013
+We hope everyone is having a good week and is looking forward to fall break!
+This week, we will have Brandon Greer give a brief talk on game theory and play some games together!
+So, if you guys want to learn about game theory and like playing games then stop by!
+Food will be provided as always!

+* When: Wednesday, October 9th @ 6:00pm (NOTE: We will be starting this
+week's meeting at 6:00pm instead of 5:30pm)

+* Where: Warren Weaver Hall Room 1314

+* What: Game Theory and Game Night

 # September 18th, 2013
 It was a pleasure meeting all of you last week!
 For this week's meeting we